Did you Know? List of Interesting Facts about Indians

 - Fact 9 - Pow-Wows: The term 'Pow-Wows' derives from the Narragansett word “powwaw,” which means "spiritual leader".
 Pow-Wows relate to large gatherings of people for various important events such as celebrations and meetings

-- Fact 10 - Buffalo were extremely important to Native Americans for food, shelter and clothing.
+- Fact 10 - Buffalo were extremely important to Indians for food, shelter and clothing.
 35 Million buffalo were killed from 1868 to 1881 which nearly led to their extinction

 - Fact 11 - Smoke signals: The Native American Indians communicated via smoke signals lighting damp grass to create smoke.
 Each tribe of Indians had their own signalling system.
 A column of smoke that came from half way up the hill would signify all was well, but a smoke signal from the top of the hill would signify danger